kiccho1101/datascience-template/README.md

 # kaggle-template

 - Template directory for datascience competitions.
-- Data is saved in PostgreSQL on Docker🐳 container and the data is reproducibule/reusable 😄🎉
+- Data is stored in PostgreSQL on Docker🐳 container and the data is reproducibule/reusable 😄🎉

 ## Usage